 Mehregan is an autumn celebration which marks the second part of the year, when summer ends and people prepare themselves for the harsh cold winter ahead.
 Mehregan was the day Persians gave their thanks and gratitude to Ahura Mazda for the plentiful harvest and food supply gathered during the summer which would provide them with sustenance during the harsh winter times.

 Like all other Persian celebrations, Mehregan had its own special rituals and preparations.
-According to historical documents and books, people usedclothes,r new clothes mostly in purple.
-They would get together, exchange gifts.
+According to historical documents and books, people used to wear new clothes, mostly in purple.
+They would get together, and exchange gifts.